LittleWiz/MLJourneyE2E/METHOD.md

    The `eda/data_encoder.py` module was implemented to automatically identify categorical columns and apply one-hot encoding, with logging for each step.

 9. **Database Integration**
    SQLAlchemy was used to connect to a PostgreSQL database.
-Preprocessed features and targets are written to SQL tables for further use.
+(REFER : PGSQL_GUIDE.md) Preprocessed features and targets are written to SQL tables for further use.

 10. **Feature Store Setup**
     PostgreSQL and pgAdmin were installed and configured.
 A dedicated database was created for Feast.
 The feature store was initialized using `feast init feature_store -t postgres`, and configuration was managed in `feature_store.yaml`.

-11. **Documentation**
-    Step-by-step guides were created for Poetry (`POETRY_GUIDE.md`) and PostgreSQL/pgAdmin (`PGSQL_GUIDE.md`) setup, ensuring reproducibility and ease of onboarding for new contributors.

 ---